J-1 Exchange Students

 1. Consult with your home university’s exchange coordinator to determine if they would allow you to extend.

-2. Consult with SDSU’s Office of Global Education at [email protected] to check if there are additional spots available for students coming from your home institution.
-The exchange program is based on a balance between SDSU and your home institution.
+• Submission of this request starts the process of receiving approval from both your home university coordinator and the SDSU Global Education Office.
+If approval is granted from both your home institution and Global Education Office (GEO), you will receive an approval email notification from the Global Education Office.
+Please note that the exchange program is based on a balance between SDSU and your home institution.
 If the balance is impacted, it will not be possible to allow for the extension.

 • You will need to submit an updated Exchange Financial Statement Form along with proof of funds in order for the extension to be approved.

-• An ISC advisor will reach out to you to review details of your J-1 extension.
+• If approved and your DS-2019 is extended, an ISC advisor will reach out to you to review details of your J-1 status extension.

 *ISEP Exchange Students: Please contact ISEP directly to ask if an extension is possible.